meleu/dg/src/site/notes/notes/digital garden.md

 Tools I use to build my digital garden:

 - [[notes/obsidian|obsidian]]
-- [[notes/using obsidian-digital-garden|using obsidian-digital-garden]] <-- follow the instructions here
+- [[notes/using obsidian-digital-garden|using obsidian-digital-garden]] plugin <-- follow the instructions here